hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ## Loading the data

 To load data, we will use the `File` widget.
 Drag and drop it to the workflow canvas.
 Double click on it to open the widget settings.
 There are several built-in datasets in the file list.
-Click on the `...` button and select the `titanic.csv` file, or load dataset from URL by pasting [https://github.com/datasciencedojo/datasets/raw/master/titanic.csv](https://github.com/datasciencedojo/datasets/raw/master/titanic.csv) in `URL`.
+Click on the `...` button and select the `titanic.csv` file, or load dataset from URL by pasting [https://github.com/datasciencedojo/datasets/raw/master/titanic.csv](https://github.com/datasciencedojo/datasets/raw/master/titanic.csv) in `URL`, and press `Enter` to load it.
 The widget will automatically load the data and display it in the widget output.

 ![](images/orange-file.gif)